Game-Theory-Playground/doudizhu-bot/README.md

 Bot for playing Doudizhu

 ## Prerequisites
-* To run this repo, you need Python3.6+
+To run this repo, you need...
+* Python3.6+
+* Pip
+* [Node](https://nodejs.org/) (comes with npm which you also need)

 ## Setup
-1. Create a python virtual environment in this directory:
+1. Clone the required submodules
     ```bash
+    git submodule update --init --recursive
+    ```

+2. Create a python virtual environment in this directory:

+    ```bash
     python3 -m venv venv
     ```

-2. Activate your python virtual environment
+3. Activate your python virtual environment

     ```bash
     # Linux/Mac: